Tantum-Arbiter/Colearn/DEVELOPMENT-DEPLOYMENT-GUIDE.md

 **What they do:**
 - Provide internal endpoints for monitoring/debugging
 - Not exposed to public internet (Cloud Run internal only)

+**Why No JWT Auth Required:**
+These are internal-only endpoints protected entirely by network isolation:
+- **Cloud Run ingress = "internal"** means only VPC traffic can reach them
+- Used by internal tooling, debugging, and ops team
+- No sensitive data - only metadata and aggregate metrics
+- Adding JWT auth would complicate internal tooling without security benefit

 ### **0.2 Current Prometheus Metrics Being Collected**